 - An undergraduate degree from a regionally accredited college or university or the verified overseas equivalent of the same, with a major in the content areas of Reading, Math, Language Arts or one of the Sciences (transcript review available if your major does not match one of these areas)

-- Minimum GPA of 3.0 (Candidates with a GPA lower than 3.0 may be considered for admission with the contingency of a review after taking 4 courses in the program)
+- Minimum GPA of 3.0 (Candidates with a GPA between a 2.5 and 3.0 may be considered for admission with the contingency of a review after taking 4 courses in the program)

 - Passing score on the Test of Academic Proficiency OR a score of 22 or better on the ACT taken with the writing component within the last ten(10) years OR a passing score on the Basic Skills Test within the past 10 years

 Qualifications to begin Teaching